A wellbeing guide for comms professionals

 Bevis has more than 14 years of experience working in media and communications within the third sector.
 A firm believer in the power of a good story, he cares about using communications in the right way to do good and frequently has his head buried in impact reporting metrics.

 The majority of charities are funded by donors or grants, so are very careful about what they spend their money on.
-Many may feel that spending money on a counsellor is an extravagance or a luxury and not a necessity.
-I’d argue that investing in a counsellor saves money in the long run.
+Many may feel that spending money on a counsellor, or wellness activities, is an extravagance or a luxury and not a necessity.
+I’d argue that this investment saves money in the long run.

 As Hannah mentioned in section five, stress is one of the leading causes of long-term workplace absence, which ultimately costs the charity.
 Being able to speak to a counsellor and having an open culture around wellbeing and mental health means that staff are able to deal with, and process, their feelings better.
 This results in less stress and a happier workplace.
 It’s an investment that’s hard to measure the return on, however the benefits will be clearly felt.